 Students may apply to take up to .5 units of coursework each semester on a Credit/No Credit basis.
-This option removes the selected course from the grade point average computation.
+This removes the course from the GPA computation.
 If the student does passing work, a grade of CR is recorded and credit is granted.
 In the event of failure, the grade is recorded as NC and no credit is awarded.
 In neither case is the student's grade point average affected.
-In order for a student to apply for the CR / NC option the minimum graduation requirement must be met in that subject area.
+Students may only apply for the CR / NC option if the minimum graduation requirement is met in that subject area.
 For example, after the first two high school courses in Fine Arts have been completed (one year required), the student may apply to take one additional course each semester on a CR / NC basis.
 Requests for CR / NC options must be submitted before the end of the 1st quarter for 1st semester, and before the end of 3rd quarter for 2nd semester.